Competition 2014 Information

-Preliminaries were held in the John Deutsch University Centre on Monday February 11th and Tuesday February 12th at 7pm.
-Finals were held on Wednesday February 13th at 7pm also in the JDUC.
+Preliminaries will be held in the John Deutsch University Centre on Monday February 3rd at 6pm and Tuesday February 4th at 8pm.
+Finals will be held on Wednesday February 5th at 7pm also in the JDUC.

 All current Queen's University students are eligible to enter the competition.

 To register, send email with 1) your name, 2) your Queen's email address 3) your faculty or department to public.speaking @queensu.ca

 Each competitor will present their compulsory speech.
 (See below to find the text for the 2014 Compulsory Speech) Then there will be a brief break.
 After the break, the order of competitors will be randomly shuffled.
 In this new sequence, each competitor will present their Original Speech (Each competitor has a choice between a Prepared Speech or and Impromptu Speech.
 See guidelines below for a description of the format of each type of speech).
 Six finalists, whose names will be announced at the completion of the preliminaries, will compete in the finals on Wednesday beginning at 7:00 pm.

 Please review the Guidelines for Competitors for details.